To improve your integration quality, refer to the following best practices.

 The following list describes the relationships between IDs:

-- When a Partner is a Mobile Payment Partner and at the same time is also an Acquirer, pspId and acquirerId of the Partner are the same.
+- When a Partner is a Mobile Payment Provider and at the same time is also an Acquirer, pspId and acquirerId of the Partner are the same.

 - One acquireId or one pspId corresponds to one clientId.